Wilhelm Iwan: Contributions as an author and historian

+In this publication he documents the migrations of groups into and out of Schlesien over the time period between 1630 and 1939.
+He details the religious and political events and influences which motivated the establishment of German settlements in this region.

 Refugee

 In 1939, he retired and moved to Breslau hoping for some peaceful years, but at the end of January 1945, towards the end of World War II, as the Russian army was moving into Silesia, he was forced to flee his city on foot taking his ailing wife and his children with him, pulling his luggage behind him on a small sled, leaving behind his books, manuscripts, collections, and property.
 After several stops, he and his family were fortunate to be taken aboard a hospital train in May 1945, and made the dangerous journey to Lindau on Lake Constance.
 From there, the refugee office sent them along with other displaced civilians to Wohmbrechts.
 There they lived under the sponsorship of a farmer by the name of Reichart.
 Iwan had to earn his keep but was also well treated for five years by the family.

 At the age of 80, he succeeded in finding a new home in Wangen im Allgäu where he died on May 27, 1958, aged 86.
 He is buried together with his wife in the local Sankt Wolfgang cemetery.